 First Bus operate regular buses across the city of Aberdeen while Stagecoach Bluebird's buses link the towns and villages in Aberdeenshire.

 GrassHOPPER passes let you hop on and off within a certain zone.
-Find out more on GrassHOPPER ticket prices and how to use them.
+Find out more on GrassHOPPER zones and ticket prices, and how to use them.

 Want to relax and let someone else drive?